shitcodebykaushik/Rust-doc/src/DOCS/Thoery.md

 A Rust binary or library.
 The primary use of the crate keyword is as a part of extern crate declarations, which are used to specify a dependency on a crate external to the one it's declared in.
 Crates are the fundamental compilation unit of Rust code, and can be seen as libraries or projects
  # Macros
+ Fundamentally  macros are a way of writing code that writes oher code .which is known as metaprogramming.
 # Shadow
 Rust allow the shadow of varible which simply means we can use same name of varible twice.
 ```Rust